benaitcheson/T2A2_Marketplace_App/README.md

 ## Acknowledgments

-Thanks to the team at Coder Academy for their support.
+ - Thanks to the team at [Coder Academy](https://www.coderacademy.edu.au/) for their support.

-GoRails
+ - Videos from [GoRails](https://gorails.com/) helped a tonne.

-freeCodeCamp
+ - A page I've followed for a long time always has terrific materials and content, [freeCodeCamp](https://www.freecodecamp.org/).